-The free version of the app will let you use it in two devices and any browser.
+The free version of this Android notes app will let you use it in two devices and any browser.
 Moreover, the free version allows up to 60Mb of uploads per month and file sizes up to more 25Mb.
 The app offers in-app purchases to subscribe to PLUS or PREMIUM plans and get more storage space and a lot of other features.

 ClevNote stores the information you have on your device memory with AES encryption.
 You can also opt for cloud backup using Google Drive.
 The app can be locked with a passcode.
 Moreover, there is widget support.

 All in all, ClevNote is lightweight and one of the best notes app for Android.
 It has ads and offers in-app purchases.